aamrits/interview-questions-prep/javascript.md

+## Questions
+🔹How does JavaScript works.
+Explain event loop.
+🔹JS engine archietecture.
+🔹Explain execution context.
 🔹What is hoisting?
+Explain with example.
+🔹Scope chain.
-Explain with example?
-Temporal Dead Zone?
+🔹var, let, const, Temporal Dead Zone.
+🔹What is type of null, undefined, function, NaN.
+🔹null and undefined.
+🔹typeOf().
+🔹Difference between == and ===.
+🔹How does this keyword work?
+Provide some examples.
 🔹Difference between call, apply and bind.
-Give example.

-🔹What is closure and what are the advantages of using closure?
+Give example.fcons 🔹What is closure and what are the advantages of using closure.

-🔹Event bubbling, event capturing/trickling, and event delegation

-🔹Explain with examples of a deep and shallow copy.

-🔹How Javascript code is executed?

-🔹Explain features of ES6.

-🔹JS engine archietecture.

-🔹What is prototypal inheritance?
-Give example.

-🔹Write Polyfill for my bind method.

-🔹What is an event loop?

-🔹splice vs slice method.

-🔹What is type of null,undefined,function ,NaN.

-🔹Difference between == and ===.

-🔹Implement a product method that will return the product of two numbers.

-🔹What is function currying?
-Give example

-🔹What are promises in js?
-Difference between async-await vs promises.

-🔹What are the advantages of using Axios over Fetch API?

-🔹What is debouncing and create your own debouncing?

-🔹Difference between debouncing and throttling with examples.

-🔹Scope chain.

-🔹Explain the CORS mechanism.
+🔹Function declaration and Function Expression.
+🔹Higher Order Functions.
+🔹Function overiding and overloading.
+🔹OOPs concept in JS
+   - Objects
+   - classes
+   - Encapsulation (constructor functions)
+   - Inheritance (prototypal inheritance) with example 🔹Implement debouncing.
+🔹Implement throttling.
+🔹IIFE (Immediately Invoked Function Expression) 🔹Function currying with example.
 🔹Difference between setTimeout vs setInterval.

-🔹What is optical chaining?

-🔹Map vs filter vs forEach
+🔹Implement setInterval using setTimeout
 🔹What is type coercion?

-🔹How async/await works?
+🔹Falsy values in js.
+🔹What is a strict mode in js?
+🔹What is eval()?
+🔹What are reference error and syntax error?
+🔹JavaScript data types.
+🔹Insert content in HTML using JavaScript.
+🔹HTML DOM (Document Object Model)
+🔹BOM (Browser Object Model)
+🔹window, screen, and document in Javascript
+🔹alert, confirm and popup
+🔹cookies, sessions and localstorage
+🔹Array methods
+🔹String methods
+🔹Different errors in JS.

+🔹Explain features of ES6.
+🔹Difference between the arrow and normal function.
+🔹Explain what the callback function is and provide a simple example.
+🔹Promises
+🔹Async-await
+🔹Spread operator, rest and destructing.
+🔹Iterators.
+🔹Import and export.
+🔹Pollyfill for map, reduce, filter and forEach.
+🔹Pollyfill for call, apply,bind.
+🔹Polyfill for flat method
+   - Infinite depth flatten and flatten by a certain number
+   - Implement both recursive and iterative approaches 🔹Polyfill for promises and Promise.all
+🔹Event bubbling, event capturing/trickling, and event delegation.
+🔹Difference between stop propagation and prevent default method.

+🔹How to empty an array.
+🔹Remove duplicate values from an array.
+🔹Explain with examples of a deep and shallow copy.
 🔹Remove falsy values from Array.
 🔹Shuffle elements in an array.

-🔹How to empty an array?

-🔹Falsy values in js.
+🔹splice vs slice method.
+🔹What is array destructuring.
 🔹Different ways of creating an object.
+🔹Object creation patterns.
 🔹Deep copy of an object.

-🔹Spread operator vs rest operator.

-🔹What is a strict mode in js?

-🔹What is eval()?

-🔹Remove duplicate values from an array.

-🔹Difference between null and undefined.

 🔹Check if a given object is empty or not.

-🔹Explain JWT in detail.

-🔹Difference between stop propagation and prevent default method.

-🔹What is array destructuring?

-🔹Difference between the arrow and normal function.

-🔹Practice more output questions in JS (related with this, closure, error).
-Attached link for output questions of javascript. https://github.com/lydiahallie/javascript-questions

-🔹Increment and decrement operator.

-🔹What are reference error and syntax error?

-🔹Explain what the callback function is and provide a simple example.
+🔹Add/remove properties from Objects.
 🔹Given a string, reverse each word in the sentence.
 🔹Given two strings, return true if they are anagrams of one another.

-🔹How does this keyword work?
-Provide some examples.

-🔹What is the difference between var, let, and const.

-🔹Calculate the sum of all elements in a multidimensional array of infinite depth.

 🔹Find a maximum consecutive repeating char in a given string.

-🔹Filter movie list by average rating, name.Sort filtered list by any field inside movie object.
+🔹What are the advantages of using Axios over Fetch API.
+🔹Explain the CORS mechanism.
+🔹Explain JWT in detail.
+🔹Use AJAX and XMLHttpRequest to get reponse from an URL.

+## Web Performance
+🔹Critical rendering path (must watch)
+🔹Caching
+   - HTTP requests: Headers like Cache-Control, ETag, and Transfer-Encoding 🔹Network waterfall
+🔹Bundle size optimisation ( good to have webpack basics) 🔹Async , defer script attributes
+🔹preconnect, preload, prefetch
+🔹Image optimization (jpeg v/s png v/s svg)

+## Web security
+🔹XSS ( understand why we need cookies )
+🔹CSRF
+🔹Content security policy

-## Questions
+## Old Questions
 * [JavaScript can display data in following ways](#javascript-can-display-data-in-following-ways)
 * [JavaScript Data Types](#javascript-data-types)
 * [JavaScript Objects](#some-of-the-javascript-objects-are)